API Integration: A Practical Guide to Maximizing Business Efficiency

 Automating the Software Development Workflow

 Software development can be a complex process.
-The developers might need to send issues from GitHub (a tool they use) to the QA team for testing, who might use a different tool, like Azure DevOps.
+The developers might need to send issues from Jira (a tool they use) to the QA team for testing, who might use a different tool, like Azure DevOps.
 Statuses need to be updated automatically when any team makes a transition.

 Additionally, they may want to simplify access to the application for the front-end developers without in-depth knowledge of the code.